Batanagar Flyover

-Batanagar Flyover (বাটানগর উড়ালপুল; also known as Sampriti Flyover) is a flyover in the southern part of Kolkata.
+Batanagar Flyover (বাটানগর উড়ালপুল; also known as Sampriti Flyover) is a flyover in the southern suburbs of Kolkata.
 The two-lane flyover is 7.5 km and 28 ft wide.
 The flyover connects Batanagar with Jinjira Bazaar.
 The Sampriti flyover is the first in the city to be built on PPP mode.
 The centre has given 35 percent of the cost since this is a Jawaharlal Nehru National Urban Renewal Mission project and the rest has been borne by the consortium of RiverBank Holdings and its joint venture partner L&T Dabriwala.

 History

 The Budge Budge Trunk Road connecting Batanagar and Budge Budge with Taratala is narrower than required, so traffic jam was a normal feature of the road.
 To solve this problem the conception of constructing Batanagar Flyover rose.
 Chief Minister Mamata Banerjee announced the construction of the Batanagar Flyover in the 2014.

 After this the construction of this flyover began.
 After receiving the tender for the construction of the flyover, the L&T Company is engaged in the construction of the flyover.
 Its construction cost is estimated at 255 crore.
 Of which, 86.8 crore will be given by the central government and the rest by the construction company.
 In October 2018, the construction of the flyover was completed.
 However, the total cost of construction of the flyover is 355 crore.

 Mamata Banerjee inaugurated the flyover on 11 January 2019.